 3. People with power words such as brokered, coached and collaborated

 4. Managerial with power words such as anticipated, avoided and controlled

-Does your LinkedIn profile have these successful power words?
+Does your LinkedIn profile have these powerful and proven keywords?

 This infographic was created by Avid Careerist.